ChristofferKarlsson/compute-engine-workshop/4-load-balancing/README.md

 ### Autoscaling
 You also need to setup new autoscaling rules for your instance groups.
 This time, you will set them up so they scale depending on the load on the load balancer.
-(TODO: More about the load balancing target utilization)

 * Setup auto-scaling for both your instance groups with the following properties